Prep your horse for body clipping!

 - Rinse until the cows come home.

-The combo of dirt removal and slickifying of the coat allow your clippers to work at maximum efficiency.
-Shine sprays are great, they slick up the hairs on your horse.
-You can also use a grooming oil applied to your horse BEFORE you clip.
-This adds a layer of slickery to your horse, and it also creates just enough stick that as you clip, the hair stays relatively clumped together so there are not so many hairs flying through the air.
+- The combo of dirt removal and slickifying of the coat allow your clippers to work at maximum efficiency.
+Using the grooming oil creates just enough stick that as you clip, the hair stays relatively clumped together so there are not so many hairs flying through the air.

 Enjoy the easy cleaning of a freshly clipped horse!